Sixfold Way of Traversable Wormholes in the Sachdev-Ye-Kitaev Model

 A generic many-body quantum chaotic system that does not suffer from localization~\cite{anderson1958,basko2006} eventually reaches an ergodic state governed by the symmetries of the system, rather than by the microscopic details of its Hamiltonian.
 Since this ergodic state only depends on global symmetries, it is possible to classify the dynamics by these symmetries.
 The study of level statistics is a powerful tool for establishing this classification because the level statistics of quantum chaotic systems~\cite{bohigas1984,guhr1998} agree with the predictions of random matrix theory (RMT)~\cite{wigner1951,dyson1962a,dyson1962b,dyson1962c,dyson1962d,dyson1972,mehta2004}.
 Based on the theory of symmetric spaces, it was concluded that, after taking care of unitary symmetries, only ten universality classes exist, the so-called tenfold way of RMT~\cite{altland1997}.
 The symmetry classification was later extended to non-Hermitian systems, where 38 universality classes exist~\cite{bernard2002,kawabata2019,zhou2019,hamazaki2020,kanazawa2021,garcia2022d}.

 The ten universality classes of Hermitian quantum chaotic systems have already been identified.
-Three classes related to the presence of time-reversal symmetry (TRS) [an anti-unitary operator that commutes with the Hamiltonian] were reported in early studies in nuclear physics~\cite{wigner1951,dyson1962a} and single-particle quantum chaotic systems~\cite{bohigas1984,efetov1983}, pertaining to systems with time-reversal invariance (class AI), broken time-reversal invariance (class A), and time-reversal invariance with broken rotational invariance and half-integer spin (class AII).
-Ensembles of anti-symmetric~\cite{mehta1968distribution} and anti-self-dual~\cite{mehta1983some} Hermitian random matrices (classes D and C, respectively) were also discovered early on.
-Later, studies of the spectral properties of the QCD Dirac operator~\cite{shuryak1993a,verbaarschot1993a} revealed the existence of three more universality classes related to chiral symmetries represented by a unitary operator that anti-commutes with the Hamiltonian (classes AIII, BDI, and CII).
-Shortly afterward, the classification was completed by adding chiral matrices with symmetric and anti-symmetric off-diagonal blocks (classes CI and DIII, respectively)~\cite{altland1997}.
-Physically, these classes are realized in superconducting systems with particle-hole symmetry (PHS) [an anti-unitary operator that anti-commutes with the Hamiltonian].
+Three classes related to the presence of time-reversal symmetry (TRS) [an antiunitary operator that commutes with the Hamiltonian] were reported in early studies in nuclear physics~\cite{wigner1951,dyson1962a} and single-particle quantum chaotic systems~\cite{bohigas1984,efetov1983}, pertaining to systems with time-reversal invariance (class AI), broken time-reversal invariance (class A), and time-reversal invariance with broken rotational invariance and half-integer spin (class AII).
+Ensembles of antisymmetric~\cite{mehta1968distribution} and anti-self-dual~\cite{mehta1983some} Hermitian random matrices (classes D and C, respectively) were also discovered early on.
+Later, studies of the spectral properties of the QCD Dirac operator~\cite{shuryak1993a,verbaarschot1993a} revealed the existence of three more universality classes related to chiral symmetries represented by a unitary operator that anticommutes with the Hamiltonian (classes AIII, BDI, and CII).
+Shortly afterward, the classification was completed by adding chiral matrices with symmetric and antisymmetric off-diagonal blocks (classes CI and DIII, respectively)~\cite{altland1997}.
+Physically, these classes are realized in superconducting systems with particle-hole symmetry (PHS) [an antiunitary operator that anticommutes with the Hamiltonian].